Uncertainty Maximization in Partially Observable Domains: A Cognitive Perspective: The big picture: getting the right context

 Life's quest for a reduction of uncertainty (as far as we know) didn't appear in high energy environments such as the gas giants of our Solar system, nor did it sustain in the low energy ones such as the Earth's Moon or Mars, for example.

-This biological process, however has some prerequisites in terms of the amount of dynamic perturbations an environment: they need to be just enough to enable the adaptive learning mechanism to predict the patterns of the \textit{causal} relationships between the changing environmental states according to the \textit{integrated information principle}~\cite{tononi2016integrated} focusing on the dynamic environmental processes that have a causal influence on the system's goal.
+This biological process, however, has some prerequisites in terms of the amount of dynamic perturbations of an environment: they need to be just enough to enable to predict the patterns of \textit{causal} relationships between the changing states according to the \textit{integrated information principle}~\cite{tononi2016integrated} focusing on the dynamic environmental processes that have a causal influence on the system's goal.

-The \textit{integrated information} $\Phi$ represents the information that is \textit{irreducible} to its non-interdependent subsets, which in our case are the representations of the environmental states.
+The \textit{integrated information} $\Phi$ represents the information that is \textit{irreducible} to its non-interdependent subsets, which, in our case, are the representations of the environmental states.
 Instead, this type of information explains the \textit{relationships} between them, supporting the integration of a set of phenomenal distinctions into a \textit{unitary} experience~\cite{tononi2016integrated}.

-The ability of a learning system to extract the integrated information from its environment depends on the amount \textit{causal} distinctions of perturbations found in that environment which are meaningful to its learning goal.
-A constantly varying and high-energy environment, as a prerequisite for an evolutionary drive, entails an organism capable of not only mapping static environment objects to their representations, but also dynamic perturbations of the environment (such as temporal correlations) to its own actions.
+The ability of a learning system to extract the information from its environment depends on the amount \textit{causal}, different perturbations found in that environment which are meaningful to its learning goal.
+This selective process can again be viewed as a direct optimization of the agents' \textit{communication channel} between its perceptual and learning system.

+A constantly varying and high-entropy environment, as a prerequisite for an evolutionary drive, entails an organism capable of not only mapping static environment objects to their representations, but also dynamic perturbations of the environment (such as temporal correlations) to its own actions.

-The preference for cognitively mapping the environment dynamics exhibiting temporal correlations, rather than its static equilibrium states has been predominantly observed in insects perceptual mechanisms ~\cite{rosner2013widespread,kirchner1989freely,srinivasan2020vision}.
+The preference for cognitively mapping the environment dynamics that exhibits temporal correlations, rather than its static equilibrium states has been predominantly observed in insects perceptual mechanisms ~\cite{rosner2013widespread,kirchner1989freely,srinivasan2020vision}.
 The focus on the dynamic perturbations of the environment by the way of motion flow detection in honeybees~\cite{srinivasan2020vision} and locusts~\cite{simmons2010escapes} is essential for mediating their flight steering maneuvers and escape jumps in response to a looming threats.

 The well known \textit{Goldilocks}~\cite{rampino1994goldilocks} thermodynamics property of habitable planets can be extended in the Shannon's sense as the \textit{optimal informational saturation} condition of all learning systems, biological and artificial.